ucsb-cs16/s20/_lab/lab02.md

 cd lab02_alily_jgaucho
 ```

 * **If you're on your local machine**, please follow the instructions from lab01 to download the starter code for every lab.
-Then you can copy it into the folder that your `git` command just created.
+Then you can copy the lab02 starter code (in the lab02 folder) into the folder that your `git` command just created.

 * **If you are using CSIL**, Copy the starter code by typing the following command: